uqlibrary/technology-training/Python/seaborn/seaborn.md

 ``` python
 flights_dec = flights[flights.month == "Dec"]
 ```

+> If you're unsure on what this does, or would like to learn more about data manipulation, have a look at our previous course on the **pandas** module.
+In essence, whatever resides in the square brackets [ ... ] corresponds to the variable we want to select, and `flights.month == "Dec"` returns true for `"Dec"` and false for all the rest.

 If you run `flights_dec`, you'll see that it only includes December's statistics